Key takeaways

 With the Amex Platinum card, you’d earn 130,000 points, which is obviously less.
 However Bankrate values Membership Rewards points at an average of 2.0 cents each with transfer to a high-value transfer partner, meaning those points could be worth $2,600 on average.
 You’ll be left with $1,905 in earnings after paying the card’s $695 annual fee.

-The Capital One Venture X Card will net you more rewards miles overall within the first year of card ownership, even taking into account the card’s smaller welcome bonus.
-However, it’s important to note that because the Amex Platinum’s rewards points are worth more on average than Capital One Venture X miles when transferred to travel partners, it might still be more beneficial to choose American Express if you plan on using your card mainly for airfare.
-Further, Amex Platinum offers a number of additional credit opportunities to further help offset the fee.
+In this scenario, the Capital One Venture X Card will net you more rewards miles overall within the first year of card ownership — even taking into account the card’s smaller welcome bonus.
+However, it’s important to note that the Amex Platinum’s rewards points are worth more on average than Capital One Venture X miles when transferred to travel partners.
+Because of this, it might still be more beneficial to choose American Express if you plan on using your card mainly for airfare.
+Further, Amex Platinum offers a number of additional statement credit opportunities to further help offset the fee.

 Why should you get the Capital One Venture X?